0xSardius/0xSardius/README.md

 With over a decade of experience in crypto, I bring a unique blend of skills for building onchain products:

 - **Deep Crypto Experience**: 10+ years hands-on experience in crypto.
 Ran a successful mining business (BTC, LTC, ETH)  in 2017-2018, and a web3 consulting business since 2022
-- **nchain development specialist**: I develop innovative onchain apps utilizing secure smart contract based business models, built on Base
+- **onchain development specialist**: I develop innovative onchain apps utilizing secure smart contract based business models, built on Base
 - **web3 data Analyst**: Utilize Dune to harness blockchain data for tangible outcomes, employing actionable metrics and insights into your app
 - **Lean Six Sigma Practioner**: Use lean six sigma techniques to continuously improve quality delivery over time